-There are four exam sessions throughout the year, November, January, March and June.
-You will receive a timetable of exams you have been entered for.
+There are upto four exam series throughout the year, depending on the qualifications available.
+These are November, January, March and June.
+You will receive a timetable of any exams you have been entered for.

 Information about coursework/controlled assessment

 Throughout the year you may be required to undertake coursework and controlled assessments.
 These will be sent to a moderator for marking and count towards your final grade.
 More information can be found in Appendix 3 of this document.